Mortgage for Non EU Residents

 Next steps – Mortgages for a foreign non-EU applicant

-How do you build up your credit history to get a non-UK mortgage?
+How do you build up your credit history to get a non-EU mortgage?

 The first thing that needs to happen is that you need to establish an ongoing relationship with a lender who will provide information about your credit rating.
 This could take several forms, including direct contact via telephone, email or even by post.
 The key point here is that it’s essential that you keep on top of things so that they know what’s happening with your loan application.
 In addition, you may need to contact a mortgage broker for bad credit mortgages if you have an adverse credit report.